 Which of these species have you seen?
 Leave a comment below and thanks for reading!

 Loons are beautiful and majestic birds that spend almost their entire lives on the water.
-There are five species of loons in North America and three of them that can be found in Connecticut with one being very common and the other two being quite rare.
+There are five species of loons in North America and three of them that can be found in Virginia.
 Knowing where to find them and what to look for in terms of identification can be incredibly helpful in knowing which of the three species you are looking at in the field.

 Common Loon